svdavid/NEUS642/notebooks/week1_01-04_getting_started/README.md

 ## Getting Started Tutorial

-Now you need to copy down the materials from the course Github repository to your computer.
-To make it easy to get future updates to the notebooks, we are going to use Git, which is a source-code management tool.
-To get started, we will be using the command prompt.
-The command prompt is a program that allows you to interact with your computer using the keyboard instead of a mouse:
+Now you need to download a copy of the materials from the course Github repository to your computer.
+To make it easy to get future updates to the notebooks, we are going to use Git, which is a source code management tool.

-* Open a command line teriminal, as described above.
+* Open a command-line teriminal, as described above.
-* Create and/or change to the directory where you want to store your files for NEUS642, for example, `cd /Users/joe/class/` (For user "joe" who has created a "class" folder in his home directory.)
+* Create and/or change to the directory where you want to store your files for NEUS642, for example, `cd /Users/jane/class/` (For user "jane" who has created a "class" folder in his home directory.
+In Windows, this might look like `cd C:\Users\jane\class\`)
 * Type `git clone https://github.com/svdavid/NEUS642`.
-(For this example, materials for the class will be downloaded to `/Users/joe/class/NEUS642/`)
+(For this example, materials for the class will be downloaded to `/Users/jane/class/NEUS642/`)

 If the last step fails, it means you need to install Git.
 While still in the terminal, type `conda install git`.
 Now, try the last step again.
-Once you have successfully run the last step, you will now have a folder called `NEUS642`.
+Once you have successfully run the last step, you will now have a folder called `/Users/jane/class/NEUS642`.

 Now, let's start Jupyter Notebook so we can see today's notebook.
 While still in the terminal: